 There is a 24-hour escort policy for all guests (regardless of gender).
 An overnight guest of the same gender is allowed, but only with approval of the roommate(s).

 One way is through leadership roles in hall government, residence hall association (RHA) or the national residence hall honorary (NRHH).
 These groups, and the floor RAs, organize many events and activities that students can attend and participate in.
-Additionally, there are more than 300 student organizations, leadership development programs, study abroad options and service-learning opportunities at NDSU.
+Additionally, there are almost 300 student organizations, leadership development programs, study abroad options and service-learning opportunities at NDSU.

 Residence Life is committed to providing a safe and inclusive living environment for all of our students — including those in the LGBTQ+ community and their allies.
 As part of this commitment, we have established an LGBTQ+ Roommate Matching service.